Childhood and Education Journey of Bill Gates in Timeline

 In 1994, Mary Maxwell Gates, Bill Gates' mother, passed away.

-In January 1996, Bill Gates donated $6 million towards the construction of the Gates Computer Science Building at Stanford University.
+In January 1996, the Gates Computer Science Building was completed on the campus of Stanford University.
 The building houses the Computer Science Department and the Computer Systems Laboratory (CSL) of Stanford's Engineering department.

-Until 1997, Bill Gates flew coach in commercial aircraft.
-In 1997, he bought a private jet.
+In 1997, Bill Gates, despite his wealth, flew coach until he bought a private jet.

 1998: Purchase of Lost on the Grand Banks

-2000: Gates and His Wife Create the Bill & Melinda Gates Foundation
+2000: Formation of Bill & Melinda Gates Foundation

 In 2000, Bill Gates and his wife combined three family foundations and donated stock valued at $5 billion to create the Bill & Melinda Gates Foundation.